haydeeartaza/RareCNVsAnalysis/README.md

 ```bash
 cd qc-cnv
 ```

-- Modify config.json file [(in qc-pipeline/snakefiles/config.json)](qc-cnv/qc-pipeline/snakefiles/config.json)  including the genotyping files path (report file and intensity signal file) and specifying the ouput directory.
-In this example directory `data` should contain the SNP-array files, directory `QCResults` will contain all files generted in this pipeline and `RareCNVsAnalysis` refers to the directory containing the pipeline project.
+- Modify [`config.json`](qc-cnv/qc-pipeline/snakefiles/config.json)  including the genotyping files path (`final_report_file` and `signal_intensity_file` respectively) and specifying the ouput directory.
+In this example directory `tes/data` at the root of the repository should contain the SNP-array files, directory `QCResults` will contain all files generted in this pipeline.
+- Note that the `config.json` in this example is adapted for running with docker, if you run it on the native system, you need to replace `/app/pipeline/` with the full path to where you want to write your output.

 ``` json
 {
     "final_report_file": "test/data/GSA-24-v3-0-a1-demo-data-12_FinalReport.txt",